 7. Spend more time with family

-If you’re looking for a unique, educational way to spend time with your family in 2020, our Discovery Walks for Families are a perfect fit.
+If you’re looking for a unique, educational way to spend time with your family, our Discovery Walks for Families are a perfect fit.
 They’re conveniently scheduled on weekends and select school holidays, and, best of all, they’re free!
 These guided walks rely on hands-on exploration to teach you more about the architecture, landscapes, and ecosystems of the Park.
 For more fun, get our playground map and discover the Park’s 21 unique play spaces.

 8. Explore the Central Park spots on your to-do list